 From the Pacific Coast Highway to the Feather River Scenic Byway, California has some of the most beautiful roads in the country.
 Unfortunately, the risk of getting into a motor vehicle collision is always present when driving in traffic, even if you are on one of the most peaceful and picturesque streets in the state.

 Because California operates under a tort system, though, motorists who follow the rules of the road do not typically have to worry about covering the damages that arise following an accident.
 This can certainly provide conscientious drivers with some peace of mind—until they realize there could be other financial consequences of getting into a crash with a drunk, distracted, or reckless driver.

 If you were hurt in a collision with a negligent motorist and you want to protect your financial security, contact a lawyer to discuss your case.
-An Irvine accident attorney from the Law Offices of Joel W. Baruch, P.C. will evaluate you situation and provide comprehensive legal guidance.
+An Irvine accident attorney from the Law Office of Joel W. Baruch, P.C. will evaluate you situation and provide comprehensive legal guidance.

 Our attorneys have litigated more than 200 trials, and we are proud of the track record of success that has led to our high win rate.
 Call 949-864-9662 to schedule a consultation.

 Will My Car Insurance Rates Increase after a Not-at-Fault Accident in California?

 If you are involved in a crash in which the other motorist is clearly at fault, recovering compensation for the damages should be fairly straightforward—as long as the liable party has adequate insurance coverage.
 A settlement should theoretically provide you with enough funds to cover the costs associated with treating your injuries, but you may also incur indirect expenses that do not necessarily fall under bodily injury or property damage.
 Common indirect expenses following an accident include:

 - Loss of consortium.